 Thesis Advisory Committee.
 This is formed in the third year and includes at least three IPN faculty members with expertise in areas relevant to the student's research and an established scientist from another institution.
 The outside thesis member is sometimes identified later than the members from Georgetown.
 The thesis mentor is not part of the Thesis Advisory Committee, but attends the meetings and helps the student.

 The student's committee members must be approved by the Student Advisory Committee.
 After approval, the members of the thesis committee designate a chair of the committee who helps the student facilitate the meeting.
-The student meets with his/her Advisory Committee at least once a year to discuss and evaluate research progress The meetings should take place immediately following the annual Neurolunch talk by the student.
+The student meets with his/her Advisory Committee at least once a year to discuss and evaluate research progress The meetings should take place immediately following the annual Student Seminar talk by the student.

 Thereafter, the student meets with his/her Advisory Committee at least once a year to discuss and evaluate research progress and modify the initial proposal if required.
-It is highly recommended that meetings are held just after the student's talk in Neurolunch with another meeting scheduled ~5 months later, if necessary.
+It is highly recommended that meetings are held just after the Student Seminar talk with another meeting scheduled ~5 months later, if necessary.
 These meetings are an opportunity to present data and get feedback from the committee with regard to the direction and progress of the project.
 The student is encouraged to prepare an agenda and a short handout.
 The only role of the committee chair is to aid the student in efficiently running the meeting.